 Taking time is an important aspect of perfume creation and discovery.

-We take the necessary time to remember the most surprising experiences of perfume discovery, find the best perfumers, create the scent, source the best raw materials (which are sometimes even hand-picked to preserve the best quality).
+We take the necessary time to remember the most surprising experiences of perfume discovery, find the best perfumers, create the scent, and source the best raw materials (which are sometimes even hand-picked to preserve the best quality).

-Eventually we also invite everyone to take a bit more time than usual to discover perfume in a more qualitative way.
+Eventually, we also invite everyone to take a bit more time than usual to discover perfume in a more qualitative way.

 What’s been your greatest challenge since launching in 2018?